niolabs/docs/docs/properties/expressions.md

 ## Raw Signal

 You can access the raw signal itself (rather than just its attributes) with a lone `$`.
-As long as the following character is not a valid Python identifier, the `$` will evaluate to the incoming signal.
+As long as the character following the `$` is not a valid Python identifier, the `$` will evaluate to the incoming signal.

 ## Escape Characters

-If you'd like to include a $ character in a string literal inside a code snippet, just escape it with a `\`.
+To include a $ character in a string literal inside a code snippet, use an escape with a `\`.
 Similarly, escaping the `}}` or `{{` with a `\` causes the braces to be treated as strings rather than as delimiters.
 For example:

 ```
 "Code snippets are delimited by \{{ and \}}"